 Declare Existing Medical Conditions

-The most common reason why insurance requests are denied is because of undeclared medical expenses.
+The most common reason why insurance requests are denied is because of undeclared medical conditions.
 All illnesses, ongoing tests, and past conditions must be declared.

 It is MUCH better to mention more than less, if you are unsure whether a medication or medical issue is worth mentioning, do it.